Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/connect_bot_account.md

 **Step 1**

-1. Run the `/msteams-sync connect-bot` command.
+1. Run the `/msteams-sync connect-bot` command by the account of system admin.
 2. Click on the link provided.
 3. Enter the valid credentials.

+**Step 2**

+1. Run the `/msteams-sync connect-bot` command by the account of system admin when the bot account is already connected.

 **Expected**

-The user should be able to connect the bot account to the desired Teams account.
+The user should be able to connect the bot account to the desired MS Teams account.
+After step 2, the user should not be able to connect and should receive a message that the account is already connected.